vpro/audiogram/README.md

 🔊 -> 🎥

+## VPRO setup

+The current setup runs on http://audiograms.binnenkort-op.vpro.nl/

+The program uses three respawning services (defined in /etc/init) :

+* audiograms-redis (which runs a redis-server to keep track of jobs)
+* audiograms-worker (which pick jobs from the redis-server to generate new video-files)
+* audiograms-server (which runs the frontend node server / UI )

+IMPORTANT: The current redis setup is not secure enough to be deployed on a public server.

+## About Audiogram

 Audiogram is a library for generating shareable videos from audio clips.

 Here are some examples of the audiograms it creates: